The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |Very Good (740-799)||$1,459||$1,009|

-If you are carrying an at-fault collision, speeding ticket, reckless driving citation, or DWI on your driving record, American Family could be a better choice than Farmers.
-Every car insurance company prices its policies differently, so it's worth comparing quotes to understand which insurance company suits you.
+If you are dealing with an at-fault collision, ticket, reckless driving violation, or DUI in your recent history, American Family could be a better choice than Farmers.
+Every insurance company prices its policies differently, so always do your due diligence and compare quotes to figure out which insurer suits you.

 |At-fault accident (damage < $1,000)||$2,334||$1,763|